Short-Term vs Long-Term Lets

 Short-term lets give landlords a lot of flexibility when it comes to who they choose to have in their property.
 This is great if your property is in an area where demand is outstripping supply as you will generally be able to take your pick of a bunch of prospective tenants.
 Should things not work out, or if the market takes an upward turn, switching tenants is also far easier with a short-term let.

 Many landlords prefer to opt for stability, and short-term lets can be lacking in this regard.
 Again, a lot will depend on the current state of the market in your area, but some landlords say that short-term lets just don’t have the security that they are looking for, especially those who operate on very thin margins.

-A long-term let will usually be anywhere from six months onwards.
-While they may lack flexibility and the possibility of the biggest returns when compared to a short-term let, they do perform better in a number of ways.
+A long-term let will usually be anywhere from a year upward.
+While they may lack the flexibility of a short-term let, they do perform better in a number of ways.

 Long-term lets offer landlords a way to set-and-forget their agreements to a large extent.
 Once a tenant is in their property it usually just boils down to collecting the money whenever the rent is due.

-Offering longer terms to tenants means that an element of rigidity enters into the equation, tying you in to what could prove to be a problematic tenant or prevent you from taking advantage of increasing rental prices in your area.
+As one would expect, the cons of a long-term let pretty much mirror the advantages of a short-term rental.
+Offering longer terms to tenants means that an element of rigidity enters into the equation, tying you in to what could prove to be a problem tenant or prevent you from taking advantage of increasing rental prices in your area.

 There are, however, steps that you can take to build get-out clauses into your contracts if you so wish.
 Your solicitor will be able to advise you on the best course of action if this is a route that you would like to go down.

-If you enjoyed this post and would like to read similar content, you might also be interested in How Amateur Investors are Using Their Buy-To-Let Investments.
+If you enjoyed this post you might also be interested in Will the Buy-To-Let Market Still be Successful in 2016 and How Amateur Investors are Using Their Buy-To-Let Investments.